ttsaryanski/ClassBook/RestAPI/README.md

 ## 2. Environment Variables Configuration

-⚠️ **Note:** To run this server, create a `.env` file in the root directory and configure the following environment variables:
+⚠️ **Note:** Before starting this server, create a `.env` file in the server's root directory and configure the following environment variables:

 ### Required Variables: